 The intended sexual conduct that can support Penal Code 288.4 charges includes:

-- Engaging in the kind of “lewd and lascivious” acts outlawed by Penal Code 288 PC, California’s “lewd acts with a minor” law—that is, touching the child anywhere on his/her body for the purpose of sexual arousal.2
+- Engaging in the kind of “lewd and lascivious” acts outlawed by Penal Code 288 PC, California’s “lewd acts with a minor” law—that is, touching the child anywhere on their body for the purpose of sexual arousal.2

 It is important to understand that you can be convicted of “arranging a meeting with a minor for lewd/lascivious purposes” even if you never actually engage in any sexual activity with the minor.
 Not only that—but you can be convicted even if you never actually meet with the minor.3